pb-it/ark-cms-docker/README.md

 > ⚠️**WARNING**⚠️
 >
-> The generated images are for testing puposes only and should not be used in productive way or in public domains!
+> The generated images are for testing purposes only and should not be used in productive way or in public domains!

 ## Build